joggrdocs/dungeons-and-docs/README.md

 <br />

 ## Holocron of Documentation: May the Code Be With You
 Welcome to the Docs Templates repository—our very own “Holocron of Documentation” (think Jedi Archives, but for project docs).
+This is where we stash:

+- Battle-tested templates
+- Guides and how-tos
-This is where we stash our battle-tested templates, guides, and how-tos to help you conquer daily development quests faster than you can type git clone.
-Whether you’re slaying bugs, launching interstellar deployments, or just need the perfect README format, you’ll find your trusty spell scrolls right here.
+…all designed to help you conquer daily development quests faster than you can type git clone.
+Whether you’re slaying bugs, launching interstellar deployments, or crafting the perfect README, you’ll find your trusty spell scrolls right here.

+## Getting Started
+When you’re ready to level up, head over to the /templates directory and peruse the meticulously crafted docs waiting to supercharge your next quest.

-Use ‘em well, share ‘em often, and may the docs be ever in your favor!
+Use ’em well, share ’em often, and may the docs be ever in your favor!